thalfor/JS_studies_FreeCodeCamp/README.md

 ## 🔚 Conclusion

-This repository will continue to grow as my studies will not stop.
+My studies will not stop.
 Full projects will not be posted here but will have their own repository for better organization.